 EXHIBIT B

-Cargill Incorporated
+Cargill, Incorporated

 Guaranty

 DATE:

 Enron North America Corp.

 1400 Smith Street

 Houston, Texas 77002

 1. Our affiliate, Cargill-Alliant, LLC, a Wisconsin limited liability company (the "Affiliate"), is contemplating entering into one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the Master Agreement of even date herewith (the “Master Agreement”) (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the Master Agreement, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Agreement”)with Enron North America Corp., a Delaware corporation (the "Counterparty").